mludvig/aws-ssm-tools/README.md

     If you don't see your instance in the list, there is a possibility that is not stored in the local cache.
 You can update the local cache with the flag `--update-cache`. *The cache expires after 1 day*.
+    By default cache file is stored under the default user cache directory of your operating system.
+You can specify your own cache file with `--cache-file`.

     ```
     ~ $ ssm-session --list